dockstore/dockstore-ui/app/docs/markdown/blog.md

 # News and Events

+## May 5, 2017 - Upcoming Features

+To give you a taste of what we're working on for the next major version of Dockstore, we're looking at features in the following main areas:

+* Searching!
+  * As Dockstore grows, we've noticed that our current solution for searching tools (go to [Tools](/search-containers) or [Workflows](/search-workflows) and type in the search box) is becoming less useful.
+Look for more useful ways to search and filter tools and workflows in the next version
+* More ways to launch tools and workflows
+  * We're working with partners to promote new ways to run CWL and WDL tools and workflows
+* UI rewrite
+  * We're currently migrating our UI from AngularJS to Angular (2), watch for performance improvements and usability improvements in this area

+As usual, we're open to suggestions.
+If you have one or if you spot a bug, drop us a line on [GitHub](https://github.com/ga4gh/dockstore/issues)

 ## April 19, 2017 - Dockstore 1.2 Release

 The latest Dockstore major release includes a large number of new features and fixes.